Meet the Management Team

 Director of Early Childhood Programs

-Peggy Rainville holds a BFA from Massachusetts College of Art and has over 20 years of experience leading children and adults on creative adventures.
+Peggy Rainville (she/her) holds a BFA from Massachusetts College of Art and has over 20 years of experience leading children and adults on creative adventures.
 She is inspired by nature, little children, animals, and love.

 In 2000 Peggy began her time at the organization as a teaching artist and in 2009 became the full-time Director of Children’s Programming (now the Director of Early Childhood Programs).
 In this role, Peggy leads Start With The Arts and the other children’s programming.
 She is continuously updating the programs to keep them relevant to the current needs in Vermont and keeps herself inspired by continuing to work in Start With The Arts as a teaching artist.